mikiandh/decision-taking-tools/README.md

 The following simple steps will make the MDMA module available to the *current* terminal.
 Assumes Unix OS, with SWIG and Python installed and in the PATH.
-Tested with Python 2.7 and SWIG 4.0.2 in MacOS Catalina 10.15.7.
+Tested with Python 3.9.4 and SWIG 4.0.2 on Arch Linux (2021-07-10).

 First, clone this repository to your machine:
 ```
 git clone https://github.com/mikiandh/decision-taking-tools
 ```

-Second, configure and build it using WAF (a Python script, included):
+Second, configure and build it using Waf:
 ```
 cd decision-taking-tools
 ./waf configure build
 ```
+> The [Waf script](https://gitlab.com/ita1024/waf "Waf's GitLab page") provided has been generated via `./waf-light --tools=swig`.

 Third, make Python aware of the MDMA module:
 ```